apache/spark/BREEZE.rst

 Fixing File/Directory Ownership
 -------------------------------

-On Linux there is a problem with propagating ownership of created files (a known Docker problem).
-Basically, files and directories created in the container are not owned by the host user (but by the root user in our case).
+On Linux, there is a problem with propagating ownership of created files (a known Docker problem).
+The files and directories created in the container are not owned by the host user (but by the root user in our case).
 This may prevent you from switching branches, for example, if files owned by the root user are created within your sources.
 In case you are on a Linux host and have some files in your sources created